Preparing for the EU Exit

 How the Council is preparing

-Despite the political uncertainty surrounding the manner in which the UK will leave the EU, we have been working closely with local and regional partners to make plans ahead of exit day on March 2019.
+Despite the political uncertainty surrounding the manner in which the UK will leave the EU, we have been working closely with local and regional partners to make plans ahead of exit day in October 2019.
 We aim to ensure that our communities are not adversely affected by the post EU exit changes and are able to take advantages of opportunities that may arise once the UK has left the EU.

 We have been working closely with the Heart of the South West Local Enterprise Partnership, the Avon and Somerset Local Resilience Forum, local business and community groups and neighbouring local authorities to better understand the potential impacts of the EU Exit.